boggydigital/clo/README.md

 ## Working with flags

-Flags allow to create application level hints or controls that apply to most or all commands, generically.
+Flags allow creating application level hints or controls that apply to most or all commands, generically.
 All flags are optional.
 Examples: `verbose`.

 # Clove app